 Stir the water and sugar together until the sugar is completely dissolved.

-hint: If using the mushroom powder (which is optional), you can add it to the bowl and stir it with the sugar and water.
+tip: If using msg or mushroom powder (which is an optional flavor booster), you can add it to the bowl and stir it with the sugar and water.

-pro tip: Taste the salted cucumber after it’s been sitting for 25 minutes and adjust based on your preferences.
-If you find that it’s a bit too salty for you, you can rinse the salted cucumber slices and pat them dry before dressing.
+Taste the salted cucumber after it's been sitting for 25 minutes and adjust based on your preferences.
+If you find that it's a bit too salty for you, you can rinse the salted cucumber slices and pat them dry with paper towels before dressing.

-Plate the cucumber and top them with the sugar water mixture.
+1. Plate the cucumber and top it with the sugar water mixture.

-Add the sliced garlic and red bell pepper (sliced chili pepper if using).
+2. Add the sliced garlic and sliced chili pepper (or red bell pepper as a non-spicy substitute).

 🍲 equipment